AckerApple/ack-reload/README.md

   - `startPage` String - Specify a start page.
 Defaults to index.html.
   - `log` Function = console.log - Method to process logging info.
   - `watch` Boolean = true - Enable/disable watching files.
 Manual reload will be required
+  - `html5Mode` Boolean = false - Enable/disable always returning root index.html for all html 404 requests

 ## Commands

-Using reload as a command line application
+Using ack-reload as a command line application
 ---

 There are two ways to use the command line application.